 Environmental impacts unclear

 But there are reasons to be cautious, warned Syeda Rizwana Hasan, head of the Bangladesh Environmental Lawyers’ Association (BELA).
 The details of the proposed structural interventions and terms of the loans are still unknown and have not been publicly debated.
-Hence it is unclear how environmentally sustainable the project would be, she pointed out.
+Hence it is unclear how environmentally sustainable the project is, she pointed out.

-It would be easier to build a barrage to retain water, said Rahman, an expert who has been involved in the Delta Plan 2100 – Bangladesh’s long-term plan to boost its economy and deal with climate change.
+It would be easier to build a barrage to retain water, said Rahman, an expert who has been involved in the Delta Plan 2100 – Bangladesh’s long term plan to boost its economy and deal with climate change.